 It doesn’t appear that Spacial development team are doing anything to solve the issue.

 The minute we switched from SAM Broadcaster to RadioDJ free radio automation software the rotation problems went away.

-We didn’t seem to suffer with the software crashing either RadioDJ is a rock solid piece of software
+The software never crashed on us while using it.
+RadioDJ is a rock solid piece of software

-One of the main complaints about SAM is the encoders constantly buffering on users, The developers are aware of this issue.
-The topic extends to 28 pages if you search the Spacial forums.
+One of the main complaints about SAM is the encoders constantly buffering on users, The developers are aware of this issue but they don’t seem to be in a hurry to fix it.

-With RadioDJ its best if you use a separate piece of encoding software that way it frees up RadioDJ to do what it does best.
+With RadioDJ you have to use a separate piece of encoding software, that way it frees up RadioDJ to do what it does best.

 Our advice is ditch SAM Broadcaster and install RadioDJ free radio automation instead.

-RadioDJ has a better track rotation feature that doesn’t seem to screw up like the clockwheel rotations in SAM Broadcaster have been known to do…
+RadioDJ has a better track rotation feature that never screws up like the clockwheel rotations in SAM Broadcaster have been known to do…

 Sadly it seems Spacial Audio really don’t seem to care about getting SAM Broadcaster to work as it was designed.